4 Tips To Quickly Get Your Logbook Hours Up

 Safer Drivers Course*

-Once you’ve driven over 50 hours, you’re eligible to do the Safer Drivers Course — which gives you 20 logbook hours upon completion.
+Once you’ve driven over 50 hours, you’re eligible to do the Safer Drivers Course — which gives you an extra 20 logbook hours upon completion.

 It’s a combined theoretical and practical course where the course is broken down into two parts: